 Find out how research can beat inherited heart conditions.
-Genetics of coronary heart disease

 Professor Watkins is leading one of the largest studies worldwide to identify genes that increase the risk of early coronary heart disease.
 Genes for risk factors such as high blood pressure are being analysed in the DNA collected from very many families.
-Nitric oxide

 Professor Watkins' team are studying how an important biological signal, nitric oxide, acts to increase the electrical current of the heart’s natural pacemaker.
 Importantly Nitric oxide may also increase the risk of irregular heart rhythms in heart failure.

-, Shoumo Bhattacharya, Rory Collins and Paul Riley Barbara Casadei.
-All five are also part of our pioneering £8.9m .
-BHF Centre of Research Excellence at the University of Oxford
+Professor Watkins joins four other BHF Professors at the University of Oxford – Shoumo Bhattacharya, Rory Collins, Paul Riley and Barbara Casadei.
+All five are also part of our pioneering £8.9m BHF Centre of Research Excellence at the University of Oxford.

 Heart Matters asks Professor Watkins how Centre of Research Excellence funding is boosting heart research at Oxford.